Lauri Love: Extradition hearing

 During Love's two day extradition hearing on 28 and 29 June 2016 at the Westminster Magistrates' Court in London, his father testified that Lauri Love is autistic and so should not be extradited.
 Specifically, he testified that his son was not diagnosed autistic until he was an adult serving in the Finnish Army.
 Psychologist Simon Baron-Cohen, who diagnosed Love as autistic in 2012, testified that Love should not be extradited because of his diagnosed disorders, which also include eczema, psychosis, and depression.
 Baron-Cohen stated that Love told him that he would commit suicide if extradited.

 Love, who lived at home with his parents, testified at his extradition hearing on 29 June 2016.
 He was supported by the Courage Foundation.
 Love's barrister for this extradition hearing was Ben Cooper of Doughty Street Chambers.
 The case was adjourned.

 On 16 September 2016, at Westminster Magistrates' Court, a judge ruled that Love could be extradited to the United States.
 Love's solicitor Karen Todner said that they would appeal, and on 5 February 2018, Lord Chief Justice Lord Burnett and Mr Justice Ouseley, at the High Court, upheld his appeal against extradition because his extradition would be "oppressive by reason of his physical and mental condition".

 Popular culture

 In January 2018, it was announced that novelist Frederick Forsyth would publish a novel inspired by the Lauri Love and Gary McKinnon stories.
-The Novel, The Fox, was released in Autumn 2018.
+The novel, The Fox, was released in Autumn 2018.

+Personal life

+As of the late 2010s, Love was in a long-term relationship with fashion model Sylvia Mann.